-In Inyo National Forest most of the climb.
+We are in Inyo National Forest for most of the climb.

 Rock Creek Lake on our left 1 ½ miles from the finish.

-When to climb Rock Creek Road by bike: The average high temperatures for the summer time frame are 92 June, 98 July and 96 August.
-We suggest May or September as you could encounter snow during the months just before or after as the finish of this climb tops out just over 10,000’’.
+When to Climb Rock Creek Road by Bike: The average high temperatures for the summer timeframe are 92°F in June, 98°F in July, and 96°F in August.
+We suggest planning your trip for May or September, as you could encounter snow during the months just before or after since the finish of this climb tops out just over 10,000’.

-How to climb Rock Creek Road by bike: Train will for this climb because, not only is it very challenging (20.7 miles/5,983’/5.1%) it is the highest road in California.
-Altitude will likely have an effect on this climb, so if you can ride a few of the lower rides along the 395 corridor (e.g. Mt.
+How to Climb Rock Creek Road by Bike: Train well for this climb because not only is it very challenging (20.7 miles/5,983’/5.1%), it is also the highest road in California.
+Altitude will likely have an effect on you during this climb, so if you can ride a few of the lower rides along the 395 corridor (e.g. Mt.
 Rose, Monitor Pass East, Sonora Pass East, Tioga Pass from north or Onion Valley, Whitney Portal, Nine Mile Canyon from the south), this would prove helpful.
 Be sure to avoid July and August if possible.
-There are campgrounds and a cafe along the way, so you will likely have opportunities for water and food - thus, no need to pack it all from the start.
-Climb begins at the intersection of Lower Rock Creek and Boundary Roads (3.7 miles north of the intersection of Pine Creek and Lower Rock Creek Roads (Latitude: 37.46332, Longitude: -118.59316).
+There are campgrounds and a cafe along the way, so you will likely have opportunities for water and food -- thus, no need to pack it all from the start.
+The climb begins at the intersection of Lower Rock Creek and Boundary Roads (3.7 miles north of the intersection of Pine Creek and Lower Rock Creek Roads; Latitude: 37.46332, Longitude: -118.59316).
 We stay in Bishop, California a few miles south of the climb start at the Creekside Inn, next to Erick Schat’s Bakery for this ride.

 There is fantastic hiking, fishing, lake activity, and scenery along Upper Rock Creek Road -- all around this is a wonderful and must-experience area -- we LOVE IT.
 During our 2016 trip, we camped at East Fork Campground and had a blast.
 There are grills/stores at Rock Creek Resort and Tom's Place, as well as pay showers at Rock Creek Resort.

-Traffic and Roadway report: The roadway surface throughout the first portion of the ride is excellent.
-The ride has one mile on busy Hwy 395, but there is a nice wide bike lane the length of this segment.
+Traffic and Roadway Surface Report: The roadway surface throughout the first portion of the ride is excellent.
+The ride has one mile on busy Highway 395, but there is a nice wide bike lane the length of this segment.
 The roadway leading up to the top of the climb is as pristine as you will ever encounter, and as a bonus, there is actually a bike lane the entire length of this lightly traveled road -- it is just perfect!